Andover-Robotics/ays-python-curriculum/.guides/content/If-Statement-Pt--1-1496.md

 Conditionals are pieces of code that make a decision about what the program is going to do next.
 The most common conditional is the if statement.

 **If statements** test to see if a certain condition is true.
-If yes, then a specific commands are run.
-If not, it doesn't do anything.
+If it is true, then a certain set of code will run.
+If it is false, then that code is skipped and the program continues with whatever code comes after.

 ## Syntax